DianeDuroux/ZeroShotAMR/README.md

 ```
 ---

-## ⚙️ DRIAMS Preprocessing Pipeline
+## 🗂️ DRIAMS dataset

 The MALDI-TOF spectra used to reproduce the experiments can be obtained by downloading the DRIAMS dataset from:
 🔗 [https://datadryad.org/stash/dataset/doi:10.5061/dryad.bzkh1899q](https://datadryad.org/stash/dataset/doi:10.5061/dryad.bzkh1899q)

-This script preprocesses the DRIAMS dataset by performing data splitting and encoding MALDI-TOF spectra using a Masked Autoencoder.
-It prepares the data for downstream AMR prediction tasks.
+Instructions:

+1. Download the most recent versions of DRIAMS A, B, C, and D (`tar.gz`).

+2. For each dataset (A–D), the binned mass spectra used in this analysis are located in the `binned_6000/` folder.

+3. Inside each yearly subfolder, you will find the mass spectra of individual samples, with filenames corresponding to their unique sample IDs.

-### 🗂️ DRIAMS Dataset Directory Structure
+### Directory Structure

 ```
 /DRIAMS/